David Adeang: Alliance with former President Rene Harris

 In an unusual alliance, in March 2008 Adeang and former President Rene Harris moved to attempt a motion of no confidence in President Marcus Stephen, which was, however, thwarted by the resignation of the Speaker of the Parliament of Nauru.
 It was noted that Adeang had been a strong critic of Harris's record in government.

 Appointment as Parliamentary Speaker

 Subsequently, in March 2008, Adeang was appointed Speaker of the Parliament of Nauru, succeeding Riddell Akua.
 He entered office on 20 March 2008.

 On 22 March, Adeang called a Parliamentary session, allegedly without informing government ministers, who therefore did not attend.
 Opposition MPs, Adeang included, constituted a majority of legislators present, and passed a ruling outlawing dual citizenship for Members of Parliament.
-The ruling, if applied, would affect senior Cabinet ministers Dr. Kieren Keke and Frederick Pitcher.
+The ruling, if applied, would affect senior Cabinet ministers Kieren Keke and Frederick Pitcher.
 Were they compelled to resign from Parliament, the Opposition would control a majority of seats in Parliament.
 The government rejected the legitimacy of the ruling, stating that it was unconstitutional because of the lack of parliamentary quorum.
 President Marcus Stephen accused Adeang and the Opposition of passing the ruling "after dark on Easter Saturday", "under candlelight".
 For his part, Adeang asserted that 22 March session of Parliament was valid.